Table of Contents

-Tangerine trees cultivated in containers and those planted in the ground both require fertilization twice a year.
-It's time to apply the first fertilizer application when fresh growth appears.
+Tangerine trees cultivated in containers and those planted in the ground require fertilization twice a year.
+It's time to apply the first fertilizer application when new growth appears.

 Apply a two to three-inch layer of mulch around the base of your tangerine tree to keep it moist.
 Keep the mulch away from the tree's trunk, but construct a one- to two-foot circle around it.
 Each spring, reapply the mulch.

 Tangerine trees, unlike other fruit trees, do not require regular pruning.
-Pruning is only necessary when you observe damaged branches or fruit that is failing to set or grow properly.
+Pruning is only necessary when you observe damaged branches or fruit failing to set or grow properly.

 Some tangerine trees produce too much fruit, resulting in drooping limbs.
-Thin the fruits as soon as the plants begin to blossom and produce fruit.
+Pick the fruits as soon as the plants blossom and produce fruit.